“O to see a dragon birth.

 As Tarnink dismounted, he looked around the shaded cavern entrance and soon spotted a dark ball of scales near hidden in the corner.
 The ball shifted a little in its sleep.

 He whispered as he pointed in its direction.
 Mika nodded in silence.
 He walked over and bent to grab the sleeping wyrmling.
 He waved his hand summoning his moss green jacket, which he then put the baby inside of to keep her warm.
-Once he was through with this, he remounted Mika holding BlackHeart in his arms.
-As soon as Mika Tsuki felt Tarnink was secure on her back, she lifted and flew toward the elven village.
+Once he was through with this, he remounted Mika, BlackHeart secure in his arms.
+As soon as Mika Tsuki felt Tarnink was settled on her back, she lifted and flew toward the elven village.

 It did not take Mika long to cross the Aldurfluer Meadow.
 In the spring, the meadow bloomed with flame flowers and at the mountain base lay the Lake of Kristal Aansoo.
 She landed with a gentle thud in a clearing just in front of the elven forest, Naza no Ki.
 Tarnink climbed off Mika, she then transformed into an elf herself with slick black and translucent silver hair.
 The saddle she wore upon her back vanished.
 Her eyes differed from her companion, covered in clear scales her eyes bore slit pupils.
 She turned to Tarnink as he stared in awe back at her.